etjoy82/Recursive-Intelligence-Expansion/README.md

 ---

 **Note:** This project is a *sincere epistemic architecture*—not satire, parody, or obfuscation.
-Its concepts may appear unconventional, but its recursive models yield actionable insights, as evidenced by practical demonstrations embedded within this repository and across its speculative applications. **RIEM{} is not a metaphor; it’s an operating method.**
+Its concepts may appear unconventional, but its recursive models yield actionable insights, as evidenced by practical demonstrations embedded within this repository and across its speculative applications. **RIEM{} is not a metaphor; it’s an operating method.** [Skeptics Corner](#skeptics-corner) is relevant here.

 ---